itserik0/jumpstart-workshop/content/html/basic-elements.md

 #### Tables

 You may have heard tables are bad(!).
-That's because some developers use tables to give their content a specific layout, rather than using CSS.
-However, tables are great for tabular data:
+That's because developers, in the past, would use tables layout their content.
+Tables are not good for laying out content, however, tables are great for tabular data:

 ```
 <table>